copilotzhq/ominipg/docs/CRUD.md

     createdAt?: string;  // Column name (default: "created_at") updatedAt?: string;  // Column name (default: "updated_at") };

+  // Optional defaults for missing insert fields (static values or factories) default?: Record<string, unknown | (() => unknown)>;
 }
 ```

+- JSON Schema `format` hints are respected: `format: "date-time"` or `format: "date"` on a string property will surface as a `Date` in the generated TypeScript types (while the runtime continues to accept ISO strings).
+- Schema-level `default` values (inside `properties`) also make the corresponding insert property optional, matching database-supplied defaults.

 ### With Timestamps